Sachin-Suresh/laravel-dev/kstych/docs/kstych-menus.md

 ### Creating Custom Help

 In this section, you can create custom self-help documentation specific to your application.
 This helps your customers understand the modules that you have developed and let them know how to use them.
-To create a custom help documentation:
+To create custom help documentation:

 1. Go to **Designer**->**Help** menu.
 1. Select the `index` option from the **List** drop-down.
 1. Create the structure for the help documentation (for example, for a *BlogPost* module) as shown below as in the `.ini` format.
 1. Click **Save Help**.

-You can see the documentation you created for *BlogPost* Module from the **Help** menu as shown in the below screenshot:
+You can see the documentation you created for the *BlogPost* Module from the **Help** menu as shown in the below screenshot:

 <img src="../images/help-1.png"/>